 Common Questions About Heating Pads During Pregnancy

-Can you use a heating pad during your first trimester?
+Can you use an heating pad during your first trimester?

 Again, I would not use it across your belly, but ligaments can ache as your uterus grows.
-You can also use it on your back.
+You can also use it on your back (especially your lower back pain), or another affected area for pain relief.

 However, if you’ve already done it — keep in mind in early pregnancy you have a thick uterine wall, as well as muscles and fat to cushion your baby against any heat.
 While I wouldn’t do it, if you’ve already done it it isn’t too concerning.

-Can you use a heating pad during your third trimester?
+Can you use a heat pad during your third trimester?

 Your baby REALLY doesn’t have much protection from a warm pack across your belly at this point — so be sure NOT to use it across your belly as it will heat your baby and stress them out.
 But I recommend it frequently for back or ligament pain when placed appropriately.